dwyl/learn-tdd/README.md

 #### Open index.html in your Browser

-When you ***open*** `index.html` in your ***web browser*** you should expect to see something like this: (_without the green annotations_)
+When you ***open*** `index.html` in your ***web browser*** you should expect to see something like this: (_without the annotation pointing out the qunit div, and the green and red annotations pointing out the Passing and Failing tests_)

 ![learn-tdd-initial-index-html-showing-failing-test](images/initial-index-html-showing-failing-test.png)